PinPex/Notes/README.md

 # Notes
- This is my curswork for visual programming Qt C++
+ This is my curswork for visual programming on Qt C++